 Contact The Police

-Even if you get involved in a minor accident, you should contact the police.
+Even if you are involved in a minor accident, you should contact the police.
 An officer will come to the scene to assess the damage, talk to you and the at-fault party, and file a police report.
 It is important to make sure that a police report gets filed.
 Even if you do not think that you are injured or that there is a lot of damage to your vehicle, you might find out about damages down the road.
 If this happens and you decide that you want to file a personal injury claim, having a police report on file will be helpful.
 If there is any issue on who is at fault, a police officer can help you sort it out.

 Talk To Eyewitnesses